 Bibel fir Lëtzebuerg a.s.b.l.® wants to translate the whole Bible (66 books) into Luxembourgish and is doing its utmost to achieve this goal.

 Bibel fir Lëtzebuerg (BfL) a.s.b.l.® began on 28/07/2011 and was officially registered on the 31/08/2011 (for more information please visit http://www.legilux.public.lu/entr/search/).
 BfL is partnering with Bibles International®, a Bible Society which provides consultants to help with translation.
 Bibles International® is the copyright holder of the Luxembourgish Bible translation.
 BfL signed the translation agreement for the New Testament in July 2011.
 Bibel fir Lëtzebuerg a.s.b.l.® registered its trademark in November 2011.
-Since then BfL published the gospel of John (De Jean) on the 30/11/2014 and is working on publishing the New Testament as soon as possible.
+Since then BfL published the gospel of John (De Jean) on the 30/11/2014.
 BfL signed the translation agreement for the Old Testament in April 2016.
+The New Testament was published on 29/10/2017.
+Since December 2017 the translation team of BfL started to translate the Old Testament.